eldoy/susana/README.md

   method: get   # Get is default, not needed

 # Maps to project controller show action
+# The :id will give you a p[:id] parameter in the controller
 project#show:
   desc: Project show
   path: /project/:id